datenstrom/yellow/README.md

 3. Open your website in a browser, that's it!

 Installation requirements are Apache, mod_rewrite, PHP 5.3 and multibyte support.
-With Yellow you don't get a lot of extra stuff, there are [Yellow extensions on Github](https://github.com/markseu/yellowcms-extensions/blob/master/README.md).
+With Yellow you don't get a lot of extra stuff.
+There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions/blob/master/README.md) for download.

 How to make a website?
 ----------------------